irfansharif/dotfiles/README.md

 hoping to save time lost via meddling about configuration files.

 ## Credit
-- Friends, family & girlfriend for coexisting with me as I foam at mouth mumbling about the tao of tmux/vim or about 'being in the zone' or something
+- Girlfriend, friends & family for coexisting with me as I foam at mouth mumbling about the tao of tmux/vim or about 'being in the zone' or something

 ## Setup, Backup/Restore